-WFP and MIFLAG have demonstrated a strong and committed working relationship over the last several years (>10).
-In general, feedback from MIFLAG is provided throughout regular meetings and field trips.
+Feedback from MIFLAG is provided throughout regular meetings and field trips.
 This helps ensure the target is met (ie. issues are addressed as they occur).

 A satisfaction survey is completed with the MIFLAG on an annual basis.
 The objective of the survey is to seek official feedback from MIFLAG members on their general satisfaction with the process and to identify areas for improvement.
 In response to the survey, an action plan is created to address concerns.